Causal Structure Learning: a Combinatorial Perspective: Discussion and open problems

 \textbf{\textit{Learning in the presence of selection bias.}} As suggested in \rref{subsec:graphical-unobserved}, considerable effort has gone into characterizing the distributional constraints imposed by marginalization of DAG models.
 However, in many applications, the observed distribution is the result of both marginalization and \textit{conditioning} of an underlying distribution.
 In particular, such observed distributions are induced by \textit{selection bias}, where the probability that a sample is observed is dependent on the value of some of the variables in the sample.
 General maximal ancestral graphs (see \rref{subsec:graphical-unobserved}), which allow for undirected edges in addition to directed and bidirected edges, are conditional independence models which are closed under marginalization and conditioning.
-As in the case of marginalization, several graphical representations, including MC graphs \cite{koster2002marginalizing} and summary graphs \cite{wermuth2011probability} have been introduced to capture constraints induced by such conditional models.
-However, to the best of our knowledge, there is no graphical representation which exactly captures all equality and inequality constraints induced by conditioning a DAG model, in contrast to the case for marginal models \cite{evans2016graphs}.
-Thus, important next steps include (1) developing a graphical representation which fully captures both marginalization and conditioning, (2) developing notions of Markov equivalence in this setting, including with interventional data, and (3) developing structure learning algorithms in this general setting.
+As in the case of marginalization, several graphical representations, including MC graphs \cite{koster2002marginalizing}, summary graphs \cite{wermuth2011probability}, and regression graphs \cite{wermuth2014graphical,sadeghi2016pairwise} have been introduced to capture constraints induced by such conditional models; \cite{evans2016graphs} provides an exact graphical characterization of all equality and inequality constraints induced by marginalizing a DAG model, in the form of a hypergraph called an \textit{mDAG}.
+In contrast, to the best of our knowledge, there is no graphical representation that exactly captures all constraints induced by conditioning a DAG model, though initial steps towards such a characterization are made in \cite{armen2018towards}.
+In the special case of discrete random variables, \cite{lauritzen1999generating} shows that DAG models under selection are equivalent to hierarchical log-linear models, and \cite{evans2015recovering} provides graphical conditions under which the full DAG model is identifiable from the DAG model under selection.
+To better understand DAG models under selection, next steps include (1) developing a graphical representation that fully captures both marginalization and conditioning, (2) developing notions of Markov equivalence in this setting, including with interventional data, and (3) developing structure learning algorithms in this general setting.
+However, as noted by \cite{evans2016graphs}, the complexity of the inequality constraints introduced by general DAG models under marginalization and selection may render them too burdensome for practical use.
+Therefore, it is of interest to characterize when simpler models such as MC graphs, regression graphs, and summary graphs are sufficient for downstream tasks.